RealFlow/Swift-CheatSheet/README.md

     func someFunctionThatTakesAClosure(closure: () -> Void) {
         // function body goes here
     }

-    someFunctionThatTakesAClosure(closure: {
+    // Here's how you call this function without using a trailing closure someFunctionThatTakesAClosure(closure: {
         // closure's body goes here
     })

-    someFunctionThatTakesAClosure() {
+    // Here's how you call this function with a trailing closure instead someFunctionThatTakesAClosure() {
+        // trailing closure's body goes here
+    }

+    // If a closure expression is provided as the function or method’s ONLY argument and you provide that expression as a trailing closure, you do not need to write a pair of parentheses someFunctionThatTakesAClosure {
         // trailing closure's body goes here
     }
     ```